-Since June 2001, Stanford has sponsored mentoring groups for PhD students and postdoctoral scholars promoting the success of women in science and engineering (WISE).
-For the past several years, a similar program has also been available for PhD students and postdocs to promote the success of women in the social sciences and the humanities (WISSH).
+Since June 2001, Stanford has sponsored mentoring groups for doctoral students and postdoctoral scholars promoting the success of women in science and engineering (WISE).
+For the past several years, a similar program has also been available for doctoral students and postdoctoral scholars to promote the success of women in the social sciences and the humanities (WISSH).
 Open to all genders.

 About WISE and WISSH